 The beautiful and exotic islands off the coast of Phuket, Southern Thailand in the Andaman Sea are some of the most popular tourist destinations to visit in Southeast Asia.
 These islands are famous for their natural beauty, stunning beaches and crystal-clear waters.
 The huge vertical sea-mountains and pristine coastlines are some of the impressive geographic features that these islands have to offer.
 Phuket is the ideal base island for sailing around the Andaman Sea.
-In fact, the Aleenta Phuket Resort & Spa in Phang Nga, Thailand provides one of the most comprehensive, scenic sailing and cruising of these majestic islands.
+Our Resort in Phang Nga, Thailand provides one of the most comprehensive, scenic sailing and cruising of these majestic islands.
 Guests can enjoy the island hoping experience while sailing in one of their beautifully crafted and comfortable vessels.

 While Phuket is the biggest island in Thailand and has many attractive beaches, it is essential to also explore some of the other unique islands located off its coast.

 - James Bond Island

 - Rok Islands

 - Similan Islands

 Phang Nga Bay is the perfect place for nature lovers to explore.
 This region is known for its sheer limestone mountain formations that extend vertically out of the pristine emerald-green water.
 James Bond Island is one of the most popular sites to see in this bay.